mirikrupkin/mirikrupkin.github.io/_pages/cv.md

 Chembiochem.
 2015 Jul 6;16(10):1415-9.
 [link](https://chemistry-europe.onlinelibrary.wiley.com/doi/full/10.1002/cbic.201500205)

-**Chapter 6: Glimpse into the Origin of Life: What was First, the Genetic Code or its Products, the Proteins?**
+**Chapter 6: Glimpse into the origin of life: What was first, the genetic code or its products, the proteins?**
 **Krupkin M**, Bashan A, Yonath A.
 “Why does Evolution Matter?
 The Importance of Understanding Evolution”, G. Trueba, ed.
 (Cambridge Scholars Publishing),(2014), p.
 87-100.
 [link](https://books.google.com/books?id=f-OmBgAAQBAJ&pg=PA87&lpg=PA87&dq=Glimpse+into+the+Origin+of+Life:+What+was+First,+the+Genetic+Code+or+its+Products,+the+Proteins&source=bl&ots=OfDCcxfFms&sig=ACfU3U1jf3a2PyFrnEm_H8k-J_vAotgYvg&hl=en&sa=X&ved=2ahUKEwjwgOjcz_XpAhXTIjQIHcnGBGkQ6AEwAXoECAkQAQ#v=onepage&q=Glimpse%20into%20the%20Origin%20of%20Life%3A%20What%20was%20First%2C%20the%20Genetic%20Code%20or%20its%20Products%2C%20the%20Proteins&f=false)